List of Scrubs episodes

-As a general rule, all series episode titles begin with the word "My", unless the bulk of the episode is narrated by someone other than J.D., in which case they are named "His Story", "Her Story", or "Their Story", with Roman numerals denoting subsequent episodes by the same name.
-During Season 9, episode titles started with the word "Our" instead of "My".
+All series episode titles begin with the word "My", unless the bulk of the episode is narrated by someone other than J.D.
+(Braff), in which case they are named "His Story", "Her Story", or "Their Story", with Roman numerals denoting subsequent episodes by the same name.
+During season 9, episode titles start with the word "Our" instead of "My".